Carina-P/hire-hens/test/TESTS.md

 UX testing is conducted by watching and interviewing users when the move around in the site.
 Examples of issues/discussions:
 - I had red text in black buttons for delete items.
 User thought it was bad contrast.
 Instead I used red background on button when user hover.
 - In product detail page Add to Cart was below page before.
 Users thought it was better to put the button after the choose quantity form.
 It is easier to reach and to see.
 - Earlier all the rental items was put in a special "cart" shown in Details page.
 User had added all rental items to the special cart: he/she chosed number of months and added the whole "package" of rental items to the shopping cart.
-Users thought this hard to understand and non-intuitive.
+Users thought this was hard to understand and non-intuitive.
 So this was changed and rental items are added one by one to the shopping cart.
-I did put months in context so user did not have to remember how many months he/she had choosen.
+I did put months in context so user did not have to remember how many months he/she had choosen before.

 ## Code Validation